UMGZ 75x34x18 [M10] GZ / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus or various technologically advanced devices.
+- Key role in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
-Furthermore, tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.
+- Health risk associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
+Furthermore, small elements of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.